3n0ugh/kalenderium/README.md

 ```shell
 cd kalenderium
 ```
-- Create a PostgreSQL database with named calendar.
+- Create a PostgreSQL database with a named calendar.
-- Create a PostgreSQl superuser with named kalenderium.
+- Create a PostgreSQL superuser named kalenderium.
-- Create a MySQL database with named account.
+- Create a MySQL database with a named account.
 - Create a MySQL superuser with named kalenderium.
-(If you change the any name, you need to change configs into api.dev.yaml file.)
+(If you change any name, you need to change configs into api.dev.yaml file.)
 - Change the api.dev.yaml configs.
 Uncomment the 'use without docker' ones and commented 'the use with docker' ones.
 - Tidy up the go modules: